AI Real Estate Team Software: What Team Leads Need

 The Bottom Line

-Teams scaling in 2026 aren't hiring their way out of transaction volume.
-They're building systems where their existing TC can do twice the work at the same quality.
+If your team is heading into spring market and already feeling the friction at 15-20 active files, this is when the capacity wall shows up first.
+Brokers scaling in 2026 aren't hiring their way out of transaction volume — they're building systems where their existing TC handles twice the work at the same standards.

-If your team is approaching that 15-20 file ceiling, or you're already feeling the friction that comes after it, the place to start is simple.
-Get started with ListedKit and run one transaction through Ava.
+If your team is approaching that ceiling, the place to start is simple: get started with ListedKit and run one transaction through Ava.
 The first intake is free.
-You'll see exactly where the time goes and where the leverage is.
+Or book a demo and we'll walk through it with your specific team setup.